ToolVS

 Is Umami completely free?

-Umami is MIT licensed and completely free to self-host.
-Umami Cloud offers a free tier with 10K events/month and paid plans from $9/month.
+Umami is MIT licensed and completely free to self-host with no feature restrictions.
+Umami Cloud offers a free tier with 10K events/month and paid plans from $9/month for 100K events.

 Which is more privacy-friendly?

 Both are equally privacy-friendly.
-Neither uses cookies, both are GDPR compliant.
-The main difference is licensing: Umami uses MIT while Plausible uses AGPL.
+Neither uses cookies, both are GDPR compliant, and both collect no personal data.
+The main difference is licensing: Umami uses MIT (more permissive) while Plausible uses AGPL (copyleft).

 Can Umami handle high-traffic websites?

-Yes, self-hosted Umami with PostgreSQL handles 10M+ events per month.
-For very high traffic, Plausible ClickHouse backend may scale better.
+Yes, self-hosted Umami with PostgreSQL handles 10M+ events per month on modest hardware.
+For very high traffic sites processing hundreds of millions of events, Plausible's ClickHouse backend may scale better.

 Get our free SaaS Buyer's Guide (PDF)